Community Read

 The City of Port Townsend has proclaimed March as the official "Reading Month."
 Community Read is designed to promote closer ties among community members through the shared experience of reading, sharing and discussing the same book and ideas related to topics raised by the book.

-• A limited number of free copies of the book will be available at the Port Townsend Public Library on a first-come first-served basis.
-Additional copies will be available at the Library, or you may purchase a copy at Imprint Bookstore.
+- A limited number of free copies of the book will be available at the Port Townsend Public Library on a first-come first-served basis.
+Additional copies will be available at the Library, or you may purchase a copy at Imprint Bookshop.

 About the Book